 Risotto is a traditional Italian rice dish made from a short-grained, starchy variety of rice called arborio rice.
-It's prepared using a technique that's come to be known as the risotto method, which involves stirring small amounts of hot stock (like chicken stock) or broth into the rice a little at a time, allowing the liquid to be absorbed.
+The technique for making it is called the risotto method, which involves stirring small amounts of hot stock or broth into the rice a little at a time, allowing the liquid to be absorbed.
 While it cooks, the rice releases its starch, giving the risotto a rich, creamy consistency.

-Like pasta, risotto is cooked until it is al dente, which means that it should be slightly firm to the bite — a degree of doneness that might seem underdone in ordinary white rice.
+Like pasta, risotto is cooked al dente, which means that it should be slightly firm to the bite — a degree of doneness that might seem underdone in ordinary white rice.
 It shouldn't be crunchy, though.

 For each cup of uncooked rice you'll need about 4 cups of hot chicken stock.
 Keep the stock hot in a small saucepan at a low simmer over a separate burner from the one you'll be using to cook the risotto.
 You'll also need a small (e.g. 6 oz.) ladle for adding the hot stock.